humanlayer/humanlayer/docs/getting-started.md

 ### Wrap a function with humanlayer

-Once you've run the example and verified it works, it's time to wrap the function with FunctionLayer.
+Once you've run the example and verified it works, it's time to wrap the function with HumanLayer.
 Add the following to the top of your file:

 ```diff